 Pros

-• You can activate it as soon as you enter the country.
-(As long as you have wifi, so like train station or airport wifi works.)
+- You can activate it as soon as you enter the country.
+(As long as you have wifi.
+So like, free train station or airport wifi works.)

-• You don’t need to bring your passport or proof of address.
-Some countries don’t have tourist SIMs and may have stricter rules for regular SIMs that make it hard for you to get one. eSIMs are made for travelling.
+- You don’t need to bring your passport or proof of address.
+Some countries don’t have tourist SIMs and may have stricter rules for local SIMs that make it hard for you to get one. eSIMs are specifically designed for travelling.

 Cons

-• Customer service was meh.
-Not to be a total Karen, but they pointed me to their terms and conditions for why I couldn’t get a refund, and I found this buried in there and sent it back to them, which is when they decided they actually could give me credit:“6.1.11.
-Other Reasons: If the refund request is not within the above, we will investigate the request on a case-by-case basis.”
-Just including this as a little helpful nugget if you’re ever in need of a refund.
+- Customer service was meh.
+Not to be a total Karen, but they pointed me to their terms and conditions for why I couldn’t get a refund, and I found this buried in there and sent it back to them, which is when they decided they actually could give me credit.

 Have you tried an eSIM before?
 How was your experience?
 Do you have suggestions for something better than Airalo?
 Let me know in the comments!